kacperbojakowski/final-project/06-education/5-degrees/index.md

 *Technical Writing* or *Technical Communication* are also common in countries where such programs are taught at BA or MA level (not in Poland).

-As a translator, you likely studied translation, linguistics, or phililogy; this is a good start.
+As a translator, you likely studied translation, linguistics, or philology; this is a good start.
 A technical major would be even better.

 If you don't have a degree, ignore this part entirely; focus on [courses](../3-online-courses/) and [certificates](../4-certificates/index.md/#itcqf) instead.